fayyazpocker/vrep_ros_interface/README.md

 add_message_files(FILES your_msg.msg)
 ```

-5. Edit `meta/messages.txt` and `meta/services.txt` if you need to include more ROS messages/services.
+5. Edit `meta/messages.txt` and `meta/services.txt` if you need to include ROS messages/services in V-REP enivironment.
 You need to specify the full message/service type, i.e. geometry_msgs/Twist rather than Twist.

 6. Compile
 ```